vim-ctrlspace/vim-ctrlspace/README.md

 ### `ctrlspace#tab_buffers_number(tabnr)`

 Returns formatted number of buffers belonging to given tab.
-Formats the output as small Unicode characters (upper indexes), or with help of a colon (depending on Vim-CtrlSpace unicode settings).
+Formats the output as small Unicode characters (upper indexes) or regular ASCII number characters (depending on Vim-CtrlSpace unicode settings).
 It is helper function useful if you provide your custom tabline function implementation.

 ### `ctrlspace#tab_title(tabnr, bufnr, bufname)`